Dennis Muilenburg is chairman of the board, president and chief executive officer of The Boeing Company.

 Muilenburg, who joined Boeing in 1985, spent the first 15 years of his career in the Puget Sound region of Washington, where he held a number of program management and engineering positions in support of both the commercial airplanes and defense businesses.

-Muilenburg is a member of the board of directors of Caterpillar Inc., the U.S.-China Business Council, the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology).
-He also is chairman of the Aerospace Industries Association (AIA) board of governors and is an executive committee member of Business Roundtable, an association of chief executive officers of leading U.S. companies.
-He also serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).
+Muilenburg is a member of the board of directors of Caterpillar Inc., the U.S.-China Business Council, the Congressional Medal of Honor Foundation, Northwestern Memorial Hospital and FIRST (For Inspiration and Recognition of Science & Technology).
+He is past chairman of the Aerospace Industries Association (AIA) board of governors and a current AIA executive committee member.
+He also is an executive committee member of Business Roundtable, an association of chief executive officers of leading U.S. companies.
+He serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).

 He is a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the Royal Aeronautical Society.